 The Legal Stuff

 Check out this great webinar presented by the EDUCAUSE IT Accessibility group.
 It reviews what every CIO and campus leader should know about accessibility.
 And though a few years old, this lecture by Tim Spofford (retired Office of Civil Rights attorney) is very good and still relevant.

-Legal Regulations (and one report)
+Legal Regulations (and one report) for Higher Education

 - Letter & follow up Q & A’s sent to every college president by Departments of Justice & Education, Civil Rights Division: